-East Portland Infill, Equity and Sustainability

-Grant funds requested: \$250,000.00 Additional cash match: \$0

-Grant funds recommended: \$0

-The Equitable Infill and Redevelopment on Single Family Lots in East/Northeast Portland Project will: analyze properties in East/Northeast Portland against existing and pending regulatory changes that increase entitlements on single family residentially zoned lots; explore and develop construction and financing tools that can be made available to existing property owners and residents to access the increased value inherent in these entitlements and disseminate this information with a suite of supportive development services to the community.
+City of Portland East Portland Infill, Equity and Sustainability Grant funds requested: \$250,000.00 Additional cash match: \$0 Grant funds recommended I : \$0 Project Summary: The Equitable Infill and Redevelopment on Single Family Lots in East/Northeast Portland Project will: analyze properties in East/Northeast Portland against existing and pending regulatory changes that increase entitlements on single family residentially zoned lots; explore and develop construction and financing tools that can be made available to existing property owners and residents to access the increased value inherent in these entitlements and disseminate this information with a suite of supportive development services to the community.
 The objective of these efforts is to promote infill development by existing property owners as a means of increasing housing supply, creating wealth for existing property owners and reducing displacement.
 The desired outcome of these efforts is for existing homeowners to increase the housing supply and build wealth by building secondary dwelling units on (underdeveloped) properties with new community based financing products and support services.

-Specific project deliverables include:

-- A searchable structure and lot database that identifies properties most readily adaptable and suitable for ADUs, duplexes, and other missing middle housing. - Recommendations to The City of Portland regarding property owner directed incentives that will encourage development of secondary residential dwelling units. - Documentation, evaluation and dissemination of a set of homeowner educational services, finance and asset building and affordable rental development strategies usable by public agencies, nonprofit organizations and for-profit service providers. - Creation of a Low-cost community-based displacement monitoring/reporting system.

-The geographic focus of this effort is roughly aligned with the East Portland Community Office jurisdiction (minus Pleasant Valley) plus the neighborhoods of Brentwood -Darlington, Montavilla, Madison South, Sumner, Roseway and Cully.
+Specific project deliverables include: A searchable structure and lot database that identifies property owner directed incentives that will encourage development of secondary residential dwelling units.
+Cocumentation, evaluation and dissemination of a set of homeowner educational services, finance and asset building and affordable rental development strategies usable by public agencies, nonprofit organizations and for-profit service providers.
+Creation of a Low-cost community-based displacement monitoring/reporting system.
+Project Location: The geographic focus of this effort is roughly aligned with the East Portland Community Office jurisdiction (minus Pleasant Valley) plus the neighborhoods of Brentwood -Darlington, Montavilla, Madison South, Sumner, Roseway and Cully.
 (See attached location map) These neighborhoods were chosen for this project because 1) they contain significant inventories of relatively large single family zoned lots occupied by relatively small structures that make them likely candidates for additional dwelling unit construction under new zoning entitlements described by both the City's Residential Infill zoning code amendments and inclusionary housing requirements anticipated by the State Legislature under House Bill 2001, and 2) These same neighborhoods contain relatively high percentages of "vulnerable populations" at risk for displacement (renter households, low-income, persons of color and lacking a 4-year degree.)
 These same neighborhoods also have established community-based advocacy organizations with the capacity for and interest in engaging in the type of effort anticipated by the grant application.